VanZandtr/mtgbot/README.md

 ## Future Changes:

 ## Preemptive FAQs:
-Q: What mtggoldfish price does the bot use?
+Q1: What mtggoldfish price does the bot use?
+A1:

+Q2: Can I run both single cards and multicard lists at the same time?
+A2: Yep!
+(pic)

 ## About the Author: